debjit/php-ai-hub/README.md

 ## Project Structure (exported into your app)

-After `composer ai-hub:reset`, your Laravel app will have:
+After `composer ai-hub:reset`, your Laravel app will have the shared layer only:

 ```
 app/